-- Had not paid the yearly supervision fee of £88.00
+- had not paid the yearly supervision fee of £88.00;

-Breach of court of protection accounting requirements
+Breach of Court of Protection accounting requirements

-Section 19(9) Mental Capacity Act 2005, gives the Court authority to:
+The Mental Capacity Act 2005, gives the Court authority to:

 There have been numerous recent cases highlighting a deputy’s fraudulent use of a donor’s funds.
 The OPG’s involvement in a vulnerable person’s financial affairs is an essential safeguard against the financial abuse of a person who lacks capacity.

-However, the Court did direct that investigations should be made into how CJ’s best interests could be served in the least restrictive way possible.
-It could be that another family member can be appointed to monitor CJ’s finances.
+Unfortunately it is CJ who has lost out overall as a result of the court removing her deputy.
+However, the court did direct that investigations should be made into how her best interests could be served in the least restrictive way possible.
+It could be that another family member can be appointed to monitor her finances.

 If you require guidance on removing a deputy please contact us on 0808 139 1606 for a free informal chat about how we can help you and the legal costs that are likely to be involved.